Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

 Light Requirements

-Lady Palm grows best in bright to medium indirect light.
-Keep it away from direct sunlight as it may scorch the leaves.
+Lady Palm grows best in medium to bright indirect light.
+Keep it away from direct sunlight as it can scorch the leaves.

 Rotate the pot regularly to ensure that the palm receives light on all sides for uniform growth as well as prevent lopsided growth.